Guide to Legal Analytics

 Monitoring spending against the budget is a fundamental financial KPI for legal departments.
 Breaking down spend by internal versus external costs or by matter type offers a more detailed view of where resources are being allocated and whether adjustments are needed.

-Tools that help with visualizing legal data analytics and preparing detailed reports can enhance budget tracking, enabling legal leaders to provide transparency and improve effectiveness of legal storytelling to executives.
+Tools that help with visualizing legal analytics insights and preparing detailed reports can enhance budget tracking, enabling legal leaders to provide transparency and improve effectiveness of legal storytelling to executives.

 Examples of Financial KPIs: